Worldwide Military Defense

 Article 15/NJP and Administrative Discharge Board for Urinalysis / Drug Offenses

 If you tested positive on a urinalysis, seek legal help immediately.
-Even if your command does not take you to a court-martial, you are almost assured to be facing punishment at Article 15 / NJP.
+Even if your command does not take you to court-martial for drug use, you are almost assured to be facing punishment at Article 15 / NJP.
 Then, under mandatory processing regulations of every service, you will be processed for administrative separation with less than an honorable discharge.
 You will face complex, critical decisions at the Article 15 / NJP and administrative separation phases that you should have expert advice about.
 The choices you make will determine whether you are allowed to continue serving in the military and what kind of discharge you may get if you are separated.
-Call The Hanzel Law Firm today to discuss your legal options.
+Call our military drug lawyers at The Hanzel Law Firm today to discuss your legal options.

 Don't proceed with your case without first speaking with a qualified legal professional.
 Call our offices at (843) 202-4714 today.
 Our team is ready to speak with you.